Azure/PSRule.Rules.Azure/docs/en/rules/Azure.PostgreSQL.GeoRedundantBackup.md

 For the flexible deployment model the geo-redundant backup is supported for all tiers, but for the single deployment model either `General Purpose` or `Memory Optimized` tier is required.

-Check out the `NOTES` section for more details about geo-redundant backup for each of the deployment models.
+Check out the `NOTES` and the `LINKS` section for more details about geo-redundant backup for each of the deployment models.

 ## RECOMMENDATION